For the path under pressure

-Combotto audits one gateway, MQTT, ingest, identity, or observability path at a time.
+Audit the selected gateway, MQTT, ingest, identity, or observability path before launch pressure, customer review, or reliability risk forces the decision.
 You get a leadership-ready summary, evidence-backed findings, and a prioritized backlog your team can use to fix internally, move into a focused sprint, or pause with clarity.

 • Start with one selected path instead of reopening a broad discovery cycle.